 For my older patients complaining of dry mouth, I frequently recommend mouth rinses such as Biotene®.
 These non-alcoholic rinses are as effective at killing bad bacteria as the alcohol-based ones.
 They are much gentler to gums and mouth tissue and won’t cause dry mouth.

-If you start every day being grossed out by your maskbreath, there should be a visit to the dentist on your calendar.
+If you haven’t been in a while, there should be a visit to the dentist on your calendar.
 If your bad breath is not dentally-related, he or she will provide you with guidance about what to do next.

-Hopefully, in the not distant future, we’ll be able to toss our masks into the bottom drawer, or even into the wastebasket).
+Luckily, most of us don’t have to worry about smelling our own maskbreath anymore.
 Of course, my staff and I will be wearing our masks at the office…forever!

 If you have questions or would like to make a comment, please enter it in the space below.

 For more information on the foods that can cause bad breath, link here.

 Michael Sinkin practices cosmetic, implant, and restorative dentistry in New York City.
 He is known for superior dental care and his wicked sense of humor!
 To contact Dr. Sinkin, click here.